doaa450/Customer-lifetime-value/README.md

 ## 9. Conclusion

-This CLTV project demonstrates an **end-to-end CVM analytics workflow**, from raw data to business-ready insights.
+This CLTV project demonstrates an **end-to-end CLTV prediction**, from raw data to business-ready insights.

 It highlights how data science can directly support **customer-centric decision-making**, revenue growth, and long-term value optimisation.

 ---

-## 10. Author

-**Doaa Ahmed**
-Applied Data Scientist – CVM & Marketing Analytics Focus

 # Customer-lifetime-value